barumau/pandunia/english/dunia_pijin.md

 ## International words

-Pandunia borrows words heavily from English and Chinese as well as from other languages.
-Of course, the words are adapted to Pandunia's sounds and spelling.
+Pandunia borrows words from English and Chinese as well as from other languages.
+Of course, the words are adapted to Pandunia's sounds and spelling so that everybody can pronounce them as easily.

 The basic personal pronouns of Pandunia are: **mi** = I, **tu** = you, **ye** = he, she.
-The first person pronoun **mi** is borrowed from English "me" and other languages, where a similar word is used.
-The second person pronoun **tu** is from Spanish and other Indo-European languages.
-The third person pronoun **ye** is from Bantu languages of Africa and also Hindi and Urdu of India.
-It refers to both male and female persons as well as inanimate objects.
-The plural marker **men** is from Standard Chinese.
+They are good examples of how international Pandunia's words can be.

+- **mi** is similar to English "me", Spanish "mí" and many other Indo-European languages.
+- **tu** is similar to Spanish "tu", French "tu" and Hindi-Urdu "tū" (तू).
+- **ye** is similar to Hindi-Urdu "ye" (यह) and to numerous Bantu languages, including Lingala "yé", Swahili "yeye" and Zulu "yena".

 The plural pronouns follow the pattern of Standard Chinese.